Wendel (footballer, born 1997): Sporting CP

 Wendel signed a contract with Sporting Clube de Portugal in January 2018, valid until 2023, with a termination clause, with Fluminense receiving 10% of the money.
 Wendel initially had difficulty adapting to the tempo and tactics of European football which led to low playing time during the early campaign.
 However, after the appointment of Marcel Keizer as manager of the club, Wendel became a usual starter.
 In the beginning of December, Wendel suffered a left knee sprain which sidelined him for 2 months.

 Zenit Saint Petersburg

 On 6 October 2020, Wendel joined Russian club Zenit Saint Petersburg on a five-year contract.
 On 21 July 2022, Wendel extended his contract with Zenit until 2027.
 On 11 September 2022, Wendel scored the first hat-trick of his career in a 8–0 victory against FC Orenburg.
 In August 2024, he extended his contract with Zenit to June 2028.

 On 20 January 2025, Russian champions Zenit St. Petersburg announced the transfer of Luiz Henrique to Zenit, with Artur moving in the opposite direction, following by Wendel also moving to Botafogo at the end of the 2024–25 Russian season in June 2025.

 However, the transfer was voided after the US Government imposed new economic sanctions over the Russian club's owners, as informed by Botafogo via press release on 21 May 2025.

+On 1 November 2025, Wendel extended his contract with Zenit to June 2029.